nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 For the `addXYZ` command:
 1. The user executes `addXYZ` followed by `XYZ` parameters (along with their tags).
+You can look at our UG to see the parameters.
 2. This command is parsed by `AddXYZCommandParser` to check if the given parameters are valid.
 If not, a `ParseException` is thrown.
-3. Otherwise, an `XYZ` object is created and `AddXYZCommand` object will be created.
+3. Otherwise, an `XYZ` object is created and `AddXYZCommand` object will be created accordingly.
 4. Next, `AddXYZCommand` will check whether the added `XYZ` object exists in the address book by using `Model#hasEntry()`. if the added `XYZ` object is a duplicate, then `CommandException` will be thrown.
 5. Otherwise, the created `AddXYZCommand` object will call `Model#addXYZ()` to add `XYZ` object to the model.